Th3OnlyN00b/Luna/README.md

 ## So you would like to make your own bot?
 Simply follow the steps bellow:

-Please note that this assumes you have [Python 3.6](https://www.python.org/downloads/) or greater installed on your computer.
+Please note that this assumes you have:
+* [Python 3.6](https://www.python.org/downloads/) or greater installed on your computer.
 It may work with lower versions of 3.x, but they are not officially supported.
+* Firefox or Chrome installed **in their default directories**
+* Pip (which should come with Python in >= 3.4, but you may have uninstalled it or something.

 ## 0. Download Luna:
 * Download either the zip file for your OS, or clone the repo and open the folder for your OS.